 - Move the document to a different folder.
 You are only limited to saving your documents in Google Drive, which can be a problem if you don’t like being trapped in ecosystems.
 You can always download your documents to your computer, though.
 But that is a lot of work.
 Let’s hope Google Docs can give us an option to save our documents locally when we first create them.

 - Comment history lets you go through your Notifications and Comments.
 You can add comments to your document or review existing ones.
-You can change email Notification settings for your document to recieve notifications for:
+You can change email Notification settings for your document to receive notifications for:

 - All: all the changes in the documents.